WSU-janderson/project6-multiset-design-WRitchie54/MultisetDesign.md

 # Introduction

 In this document I will discuss the creation of an RPG game inventory system using MultiSet design with a Sequence\<"string">.
 The string will represent an ID of an item in the game world.
 This ID is mapped to another system for item qualities such as stat modifiers, value, and item type.
-The inventory will max out at 64 items.
+The inventory will max out at 64 items for player characters and will be adjustable based off of a private variable.
 The items in the game will not stack and instead all individually take up an inventory slot.
 There will also be a hop bar displayed to the player at all times where items can be used quickly.
 The inventory will be displayed to the user in an 8x8 grid with the first position being filled with the first item and then the first item of the second row being the 9th element of the list.
 The player will be able to move items around their inventory so they can organize it to their own wants.

 # Design Philosophy

 My main reason for utilizing a Sequence as my MultiSet basis is for the simplicity and ease of readability for other developers when working with it.
 Other developers will use this multiset when programming character functions in the game as the inventory is very closely tied with characters.
 It will also be used with the item ID mapping system so that items can have large property sets.
 Players will be the users with this system while playing the game and managing their items.

-# Core Operations (Add edge cases if not present)
+# Core Operations

 Any Multiset design is going to need to do a handful of operations to be able to be used properly as the game inventory.
 Below are a couple of the operations needed.